 Title, authors, and reviewers

-This might seem obvious, but we’ve included it just to be sure—you’d be surprised at the things people forget.
-At the beginning of your SDD, be sure to include the title of your project, the authors (of the document, not the software), and the reviewers (typically non-engineering stakeholders).
+At the beginning of your SDD, be sure to include the title of your project, the authors (of the document), and the names of people reviewing the document (typically non-engineering stakeholders).

 With this section, you’re trying to answer a simple question: What does the software do?
 Of course, to answer this question thoroughly, you’ll need to dig a little deeper.
 In your functional description, you should cover error handling, one-time startup procedures, user limitations, and other similar details.

-There’s a good chance your coding project is going to be an application, which means it will have a user interface.
-(If your project is a library or something similar, there won’t be an interface.)
+If your coding project is going to be an application, it will have a user interface, unlike If your project is a library or something similar.
 As clients, UX designers, and programmers discuss and plan the user interface, it’s easy for the lines to get crossed.
 If the client doesn’t adequately communicate their vision, your teams might build out the user interface only to have the design shot down.

-Here’s the good news: These mishaps are, for the most part, entirely avoidable.
+Here’s the good news: These mishaps are usually avoidable.
 You just need to discuss a few questions with the client before you start developing.
 Do certain elements of the interface change (animations)?
 Which elements are buttons?
 How many unique screens can the user navigate to?
 And, of course, what does all of this actually look like?

 And there’s more good news: Wireframe diagrams can help you answer all of these questions!
 As your client shares their vision for the user interface (perhaps sending rough sketches), your teams should build out wireframe diagrams.